jschxll/Olljava/README.md

 ### Generating a chat completion

 Another option to receive a response from the Ollama API is via a chat completion.
-It differentiates itself from a ' normal completion, since it allows a complete chat history in the sent JSON, so the user can mention and access requests and responses from previous conversations.
+It differentiates itself from a " normal" completion, since it allows a complete chat history in the sent JSON, so the user can mention and access requests and responses from previous conversations.
 Such a request can look like the following: